fluencelabs/examples/aqua-examples/vrfun/README.md

 ## Overview

 A [Verifiable Random Function](https://people.csail.mit.edu/silvio/Selected%20Scientific%20Papers/Pseudo%20Randomness/Verifiable_Random_Functions.pdf) (VRF) is a pseudorandom function that provides proofs that its outputs were constructed in a verifiable manner.
-While the proof is constructed with both public and private, i.e., the requesters private key, data, the verification only requires public data.
+While the proof is constructed with both public and private data, i.e., private key, the verification only requires the public data.
 Not surprisingly, VRFs play an important role in trustless systems, such as blockchain protocols and, of course, the Fluence network.
 We are implementing [ECVRF](https://github.com/Silur/ECVRF), which uses ED25519, as a Marine Wasm off-chain service callable from Aqua.

 **Note:**

 * **the [ECVRF](https://github.com/Silur/ECVRF) crate is provided under a GPL-3.0 [License](./LICENSE).
-Hence, this sub-repo is also made available under a GPL-3.0 license.**
+Hence, this repo is also made available under a GPL-3.0 license.**
-* **the [ECVRF](https://github.com/Silur/ECVRF) crate has not undergone a security audit.
+* **neither the [ECVRF](https://github.com/Silur/ECVRF) crate nor this repo have not undergone a security audit.
 Tread With Care!**

 ## Getting to Services